You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 What are the generic drug sources for azilsartan kamedoxomil; chlorthalidone and what is the scope of patent protection?

 Azilsartan kamedoxomil; chlorthalidone is the generic ingredient in two branded drugs marketed by Alkem Labs Ltd and Azurity, and is included in two NDAs.
-There are five patents protecting this compound.
+There are three patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

 Two suppliers are listed for this compound.